Fort Frederik (St. Croix)#11 in Best Things To Do in U.S. Virgin Islands

-Originally built to protect the Virgin Islands from piracy, Fort Frederik was the site of a different sort of historic stampede.
-In 1848, some 8,000 slaves marched through the streets of Frederiksted to this for to demand their freedom.
-During your visit, you can learn more about this emancipation rally plus trivia about the "Triangle Trade," a slave ship route between Europe, Africa and St. Croix.
-One visitor tells TripAdvisor that Frederik is an international treasure.
-"Furthermore, the place is beautiful and interesting."
+Originally built to protect the Virgin Islands from piracy, Fort Frederik (also called Frederiksfort) is best known as a site of a landmark event.
+In 1848, some 8,000 enslaved people marched through the streets of Frederiksted to this fort to demand their freedom.
+During your visit to this historical site, you can learn more about the emancipation rally and the "triangular trade," a ship route that ferried enslaved people between Europe, Africa and the New World.

 Travelers overwhelmingly praised the fort for its in-depth overview of the history of slavery.
 Others noted that the grounds and building are not as well kept as those of Fort Christiansvaern.

 You can tour Fort Frederik for an admission fee of $5 Monday through Friday from 8:30 a.m. to 4 p.m. and on Saturdays (when cruise ships are in port) from 1 to 4 p.m.